“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

 Role of site-directed mutagenesis in the CRISPR-CAS9:

-However, one of the most important merits of the site-directed mutagenesis is in the gene editing, especially in the CRISPR-CAS9.
+Many ready-to-use mutagenesis kits exist in modern times for various purposes.
+One of the most important merits of site-directed mutagenesis is in gene editing, and CRISPR-CAS9.

-Here, in the CRISPR-CAS9, the CAS9 is the nuclease which is used to cleave the DNA.
-Once it induces double-stranded break, the mutation can be introduced through the homologous-direct repair.
+Here, in the CRISPR-CAS9, the CAS9 is the nuclease, cleaves the DNA.
+Once it induces a double-stranded break, the mutation is inserted through the homologous-direct repair.

-Site directed-mutagenesis has its own importance in the field of gene editing and gene manipulation.
-It facilitates improvement in the wild type genotype to produce a commercially important phenotype.
-However, the nuclease used in the present technique is one of the crucial element of the site-directed mutagenesis.
+Site-directed mutagenesis has its own importance in the field of gene editing and gene manipulation.
+It facilitates improvement in the wild-type genotype to produce a commercially important phenotype.